-- Confirm payer-specific billing requirements based on whether outpatient or inpatient hospital claims will be submitted. - Confirm the correct principal and admitting ICD-10-CM diagnosis codes. - Review HCPCS Level II and National Drug Code (NDC) reporting requirements for the product used on inpatient and outpatient claims. - Review the inpatient ICD-10-PCS procedure codes assigned, to ensure that the correct procedure code for the CAR-T product was selected. - Review for correct revenue codes for the CAR-T product charge (0891), product administration charge (0874), cell collection (0871), and cell lab (0872-0873). - Review for correct CPT codes on outpatient claims for CAR-T services. - Review to ensure the accuracy of units billed, that the prior authorization number is on the claim (if applicable), and that correct dates of services are reported. - If under clinical trial, review for: - Appropriate condition codes, value codes, NCT number, and diagnosis code Z00.6; and - Other payer-specific reporting requirements needed to bill for routine costs. - If under expanded access: - Review for the presence of the NUBC condition code 90 and presence of the note "Expand Acc Use" in the Billing Note NTE02 or remarks field (if a Medicare account).35 - If a commercial payer, consider reporting value code 90 with a zero to communicate that no cell therapy product cost was incurred.
+- Review for correct CPT codes on outpatient claims for CAR-T services. - Review to ensure the accuracy of units billed, that the prior authorization number is on the claim (if applicable), and that correct dates of services are reported. - If under clinical trial, review for: - · Appropriate condition codes, value codes, NCT number, and diagnosis code Z00.6; and - Other payer-specific reporting requirements needed to bill for routine costs. - If under expanded access: - Review for the presence of the NUBC condition code 90 and presence of the note "Expand Acc Use" in the Billing Note NTE02 or remarks field (if a Medicare account).
+41 - If a commercial payer, consider reporting value code 90 with a zero to communicate that no cell therapy product cost was incurred.